-On promotion to Squadron Leader in July 2003, Air Commodore Pinder was posted to Melbourne as the Staff Officer to Commander Joint Logistics and during the following year deployed to Iraq as the Staff Officer Grade 2 Logistics Operations Headquarters Joint Task Force 633, where he was responsible for coordinating logistics support to Australian Defence Force elements in the Middle East Area of Operations.
-In January 2005, Air Commodore Pinder was posted to Air Force Headquarters and involved in a number of Defence logistics and asset accounting projects.
-A posting to the Defence Materiel Organisation (now Capability Acquisition and Sustainment Group) followed in January 2007 and involved in future logistics systems projects while also seconded on a part-time basis to the Australian Joint Strike Fighter Project Office as the Supply Chain Manager.
+On promotion to Squadron Leader in July 2003, Air Commodore Pinder was posted to Melbourne as the Staff Officer to Commander Joint Logistics and, in 2004, deployed to Baghdad, Iraq as the Staff Officer Grade 2 Logistics Operations within Headquarters Joint Task Force 633.
+Between January 2005 and June 2008, Air Commodore Pinder was posted to Air Force Headquarters in Canberra during which he was involved with a number of Defence logistics projects and then followed a posting to the then Defence Materiel Organisation, where he was involved in future logistics systems projects while also seconded on a part-time basis to the Australian Joint Strike Fighter Project Office as the Supply Chain Manager.

-Following promotion to Wing Commander in June 2008, Air Commodore Pinder assumed command of Joint Logistics Unit (South), located in Adelaide, and was responsible for supporting Navy, Army and Air Force elements operating in (and from) South Australia.
-In January 2011, Air Commodore Pinder was posted to Headquarters Air Command and responsible for coordinating supply chain operations and logistics information systems support to Air Force units in Australia and overseas.
+Following promotion to Wing Commander in June 2008, Air Commodore Pinder assumed command of Joint Logistics Unit (South) in Adelaide.
+In January 2011, Air Commodore Pinder was posted to Headquarters Air Command in Sydney as the Deputy Director Logistics Support and Systems, and responsible for, amongst other aspects, coordinating supply chain operations and logistics information systems support to Air Force units in Australia and overseas.
 Between April and October 2013, he deployed to Afghanistan as the Chief of Logistics within the NATO Command Headquarters at Kandahar Airfield.

-In January 2014, Air Commodore Pinder was posted to the Australian Command and Staff College as a member of the directing staff and in November 2014, on promotion to Group Captain, was appointed Commander 1st Joint Movement Group (later re-named 1st Joint Movement Unit).
-In January 2018, Air Commodore Pinder was posted to Headquarters Air Command as Director Logistics and in December 2019, on promotion to Air Commodore, was posted to Air Force Headquarters and appointed Director General Logistics -Air Force.
-Since January 2022, he has been posted to Joint Capabilities Group, also in Canberra, as the Deputy Head Joint Support Services Division/Deputy Head Australian Defence Force Cadets.
+In January 2014, Air Commodore Pinder was posted to the Australian Command and Staff College as a member of the directing staff and in November 2014, on promotion to Group Captain, was appointed Commander 1st Joint Movement Group (re-named 1st Joint Movement Unit in 2017).
+In January 2018, he was posted to Headquarters Air Command as Director Logistics and, in December 2019, posted back to Canberra on promotion to air rank as Director General Logistics-Air Force (Air Force Headquarters).
+Air Commodore Pinder assumed his current position as Deputy Head Joint Support Services Division - Military Personnel Organisation in January 2022.

-Air Commodore Pinder has been awarded an Air Commander's Commendation, a Deputy Chief of Joint Operations Commendation and a Chief of Air Force Commendation.
+Air Commodore Pinder has been awarded an Air Commander's Commendation (1996), a Deputy Chief of Joint Operations Commendation (2004), a Chief of Air Force Commendation (2014) and a

+Joint Secretary of Defence/Chief of the Defence Force Group Commendation (2023).
 He holds a Masters degree in Human Resource Management and Industrial Relations from The University of Newcastle and a Masters degree in Management Studies (Project Management) from The University of New South Wales.
-Air Commodore Pinder is a Graduate of the Australian Institute of Company Directors and a Certified Professional Logistician.
-Since 2020, he has been a Trustee of the RAAF Welfare Trust Fund and President of the ADF Cricket Association.
+Air Commodore Pinder is a Graduate of the Australian Institute of Company Directors, a Trustee of the RAAF Welfare Trust Fund, the Health Consumer Representative on the Joint Health Command Garrison Health Governance Board and President of the ADF Cricket Association.